SMI/SmiServices/docs/RELEASING.md

     Switched to a new branch 'release/v1.3.0'
     ```

 -   Update any files referencing the version.
-Currently these are:
+To see an example, check the previous release commit: `git log --all --grep="Start release branch" -1 --name-only --format=`.
+E.g.:
-    -   `CHANGELOG.md`: Add a new tag under the `Unreleased` section, and add a new link to the bottom.
-Look at a previous release for an example e.g. `git show 827a1a`.
+    -   `CHANGELOG.md`: Add a new section header under `Unreleased`, and add a new link to the bottom
     -   `README.md`: Bump the version
     -   `src/SharedAssemblyInfo.cs`: Bump the versions

 -   Commit these changes and push the new branch with the message "Start release branch for v1.2.3"
 -   Open a PR for this branch with the title "Release <version>".
 Request a review from `@tznind` and `@rkm`.
 -   If there are any further changes which need to be included in the release, then these can be merged into the release branch from `develop`.
--   Wait for the PR to be merged
+-   Wait for the PR to be reviewed and merged
 -   Checkout `master` and pull the merge commit
 -   Tag the release, e.g.: